confluentinc/examples/instant-kraft/README.md

 Note: the `update_run.sh` is to get around some checks in the cp-kafka docker image.
 There are plans to change those checks in the future.

 The scipt also formats the storage volumes with a random uuid for the cluster.
 Formatting kafka storage is very important in production environments.
+See the AK documentation for more information.